mui/material-ui/docs/data/material/components/steppers/steppers.md

 Steppers are implemented using a collection of related components:

 - Stepper: the container for the steps.
-Renders as a `<ol>` by default.
 - Step: an individual step in the sequence.
-Renders as a `<li>` by default.
 - Step Label: a label for a Step.
 - Step Content: optional content for a Step.
 - Step Button: optional button for a Step.